27saniya/Flood-Prediction-and-Detection/README.md

 Hence the goal is to implement supervised as well as unsupervised machine learning models on satellite imagery, tidal, rainfall data to understand which method is more robust and gives better flood prediction accuracy.

 ## Data Description:
-1. INSAT Images extracted with Python Script from IMD website. https://mausam.imd.gov.in
+1. INSAT Images (jpg format) extracted with Python Script from IMD website. https://mausam.imd.gov.in
-2. Weather Data collected from OpenWeather API. https://openweathermap.org
+2. Weather Data (json format) collected from OpenWeather API. https://openweathermap.org
-3. Tidal Data collected from MareaAPI https://api.marea.ooo/
+3. Tidal Data (json format) collected from MareaAPI https://api.marea.ooo/ All these data were collected for a duartion of one month after every 15 minutes